Outsmart-OOH/PlayoutReportingStandard/Outsmart_OOH_PRS_v2-0.md

 This is the standard for day/hour specific reporting that can be shared with customers to report on order- specific campaign delivery.

-The attached examples assume that they are accompanied by an Order ID that references that specific campaign.
+The attached examples assume that they are accompanied by an Order ID and Order Line ID that references that specific campaign.

 ![SummaryReport](Pictures/Summary.png)